otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-04-content-negotiation-relationships-n-layer-architecture/README.md

 - End the request-response cycle.
 - Call the next middleware function in the stack.

-In the root directory, create a new directory called `middleware`.
+In the `backend` directory, create a new directory called `middleware`.
 In the `middleware` directory, create a new file called `content-type.js`.
 Add the following code.

 ```javascript
 const isContentTypeApplicationJSON = (req, res, next) => {